praeclarum/NGraphics/README.md

 Sometimes it's nice to hang onto the graphical elements themselves so that you can change them later, or perhaps cache them from an expensive-to-compute draw operation, or maybe you just want to sing to them.
 Whatever your needs, NGraphics exposes the following graphical elements:

 * `Rectangles` are best used for drawing rectangles.
-* `Elliposes` can also be used to draw ovals and circles.
+* `Ellipses` can also be used to draw ovals and circles.
 * `Paths` can draw anything that you can imagine, and more.
 Lines, curves, turtles, they're all for the taking.